The Host with the Most

 The Forum’s central Plaza was unveiled during a ticketed event that generated nearly $7,000 for local nonprofit Neighborhood Cooperative Ministries.
 The 6,650-square-foot turfed Plaza features a covered, raised performance stage, a 17’ x 10’ LED screen, tables and seating, an optional valet service area, and a 2,500-square-foot jewel box, complete with a rooftop bar overlooking the social gathering space, that will house forthcoming sushi concept Sei Ryu.

 A new breezeway with public restrooms was also added at the base of the office building fronting The Plaza, creating a more pedestrian-friendly throughway between the parking lot behind the building and the property's heartbeat.
 The Plaza now serves as The Forum’s main activation venue.
-When it’s not in use, guests can enjoy the outdoor space to unwind and mingle with neighbors.
+When it’s not in use, guests can enjoy The Plaza at their leisure.